valtlfelipe/go-api/README.md

 ### Required Environment Variables
 - `REDIS_URL`: The URL of the redis instance to connect to.
+- `PORT`: The http port the server will listen on.
+Defaults to `localhost:8090`.

 To get started with this API, follow these steps: